Asdee’s Hidden Gems

 The Asdee River

-The river rises in two separate parts of the hill overlooking the village, before meeting and meandering down stream through the village and into the Shannon Estuary.
+The Asdee river rises on the hill overlooking the village, close to the Shannon Way, before meandering downstream through the village and into the Shannon Estuary.

 Where the river meets the Estuary.